Multi-Center Federated Learning: Clients Clustering for Better Personalization: Related work

 Heterogeneity is a core challenge in the federated setting and has been widely studied from various perspectives. \cite{haddadpour2019convergence} conducted theoretical convergence analysis for FL with heterogeneous data. \cite{hsu2019measuring} measured the effects of non-IID data for federated visual classification. \cite{yang2020heterogeneity} proposed a heterogeneity-aware platform design for FL. \cite{liang2020think} discussed the local representations that enable data to be processed on new devices in different ways according to their source modalities instead of using a single global model.
-The single global model might not generalize to unseen modalities and distributions of data. \cite{li2019fedmd} proposed a new federated setting composed of a shared global dataset and many heterogeneous datasets from devices. \cite{jeong2018communication} and \cite{lin2020ensemble} proposed to integrate knowledge distillation with FL to tackle the model heterogeneity. \cite{yu2020heterogeneous} proposed a general FL framework to align heterogeneous model architectures and functional neurons.
+The single global model might not generalize to unseen modalities and distributions of data. \cite{li2019fedmd} proposed a new federated setting composed of a shared global dataset and many heterogeneous datasets from devices. \cite{jeong2018communication} and \cite{lin2020ensemble} proposed to integrate knowledge distillation with FL to tackle the model heterogeneity. \cite{yu2020heterogeneous} proposed a general FL framework to align heterogeneous model architectures and functional neurons. \cite{tan2021fedproto} proposed to a prototype learning-based FL framework to tackle the challenges of task heterogeneity across devices.
+Particularly, it aggregates the prototypes rather than model parameters, and then the communication efficiency is much higher than gradient-based algorithm, such as FedAvg.

-To solve the problem caused by non-IID data in a federated setting \cite{caldas2018leaf}, \cite{sattler2019clustered} proposed clustered FL (FedCluster) by integrating FL and bi-partitioning-based clustering into an overall framework, and \cite{mansour2020three,ghosh2020efficient} proposed a hypothesis-based federated clustering that assigns the cluster by considering the loss of running the global model on local data. \cite{ghosh2019robust} proposed a robust FL comprising three steps: 1) learning a local model on each device, 2) clustering model parameters to multiple groups, each being a homogeneous dataset, and 3) running a robust distributed optimization~\cite{li2019rsa} in each cluster.
+To solve the problem caused by non-IID data in a federated setting \cite{caldas2018leaf}, \cite{sattler2019clustered} proposed clustered FL (FedCluster) by integrating FL and bi-partitioning-based clustering into an overall framework, and \cite{mansour2020three,ghosh2020efficient} proposed a hypothesis-based federated clustering that assigns the cluster by considering the loss of running the global model on local data. \cite{ghosh2019robust} proposed a robust FL comprising three steps: 1) learning a local model on each device, 2) clustering model parameters to multiple groups, each being a homogeneous dataset, and 3) running a robust distributed optimization~\cite{li2019rsa} in each cluster. \cite{ma2022convergence} propose a general form to model the clustered FL problem into a bi-level optimization framework, and then conduct theoretical analysis on the convergence.